AccessRetrieved/text_to_speech/README.md

-# text_to_speech
+# Python text to speech

-This is a repository on python text to speech
+This is a project build in python.

+##Installation

+Packages needed:
+-itertookls
+-gtts
+-os

+'pip install gtts'